Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

 ## Key concepts

-This sample demonstrates the following Azure AD and MSAL workflows:
+This sample demonstrates the following AAD and MSAL workflows:

 - How to protect a Web API.
 - How to configure application parameters.